pnnl/nmrfit/README.md

 peaks = data.select_peaks(method='manual', n=6, plot=True
 ```

 The generate_initial_conditions() method is then used to create an initial condition vector to seed a fit by least-squares minimization.
-The initial-condition vector contains 3 global parameters (phase, theta; Gaussian-Lorentzian ratio, r; and y-offset, dy) and 3 parameters per peak (standard deviation, sigma;  center, mu; and area, a).
+The initial-condition vector contains 3 global parameters (phase, theta; Gaussian-Lorentzian ratio, r; and y-offset, dy) and 3 parameters per peak (width;  center, mu; and area, a).
 These values are used to construct area-parameterized Voigt-body approximations for each peak [2009 paper].

 ```python
 # generate the initial condition vector